SorooshMerajiyan/loggir/README.md

 ##### separate

 Tired of looking for errors in the same file as infos and warnings?
-We got you! just provide separate as `true` and loggir will log for you in different files!
+We got you! just provide separate as `true` and loggir will log for you in separate files!

 Example: `{separate: true}` - defaults to `false`